Earthmoving Machine Operator

 Strong demand for earthmoving machine operators

-Chances of getting a job as an earthmoving operator are good due to:
+Chances of getting a job as an earthmoving machine operator are good due to:

 - the $850 million Transmission Gully project north of Wellington, which is expected to be under construction until 2020

-- more earthmoving operators approaching retirement age – for example, 45% of bulldozer drivers and 33% of grader drivers are over 55
+- a number of earthmoving machine operators approaching retirement age – for example, 45% of bulldozer drivers and 33% of grader drivers are over 55

-Best time to look for earthmoving work is in spring
+Spring the best time to look for earthmoving machine operator work

 Most earthmoving machine operators work for construction or roading companies